PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Anomaly (2018) defended the concept of eugenics or genetic enhancement and advocated for numerous "eugenic" policy proposals.
 Policy proposals include free contraception, genetic education and counseling, and incentives and penalties<ref>https://link.springer.com/article/10.1007/s40592-018-0081-2</ref>.
 Jonathan Anomaly believes that states should apply as little coercion as possible to facilitate the emergence of future people with desirable traits.

-## <span style="background-color:orange">Altruism and Ethics</span>

-Humans routinely help others to achieve their goals, even when the helper receives no immediate benefit and the person helped is a stranger.
-Such altruistic behaviors exist in human children as young as 18 months in age and also exist in chimpanzees although with less robust skills and motivations<ref>https://pubmed.ncbi.nlm.nih.gov/16513986/</ref>.

-## <span style="background-color:orange">Weight Loss (PROBABLY NEEDS TO GO INTO HEALTH)</span>

-Obesity is associated with higher all-cause mortality<ref>https://jamanetwork.com/journals/jama/fullarticle/1555137</ref>.
-Obesity has a substantial heritability, although there is significant variability in the heritability estimate across studies<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3355836/</ref>.
-Reduced energy diets and weight loss medications result in some weight loss outcomes, while advice-only and exercise-alone had minimal effects<ref>https://pubmed.ncbi.nlm.nih.gov/17904936/</ref>.

-## <span style="background-color:orange">Delay Gratification</span>

-Contrary to expert opinion based on polling, delay of gratification times have been increasing over the past 50 years, with a fifth of a standard increase in ability per decade.
-These correspond to secular gains in IQ seen, suggesting a possible common cause<ref>https://www.sciencedirect.com/science/article/abs/pii/S0160289620300295</ref>.

-## <span style="background-color:orange">Economic Outcomes</span>

-Savings propensities are about 33% heritable, and individuals are born with a persistent genetic predisposition to a specific savings behavior.
-Parenting has some effect on savings among younger individuals but this effect decays over time<ref>https://www.jstor.org/stable/10.1086/679284#metadata_info_tab_contents</ref>.
-Lifetime income is 24% heritable in women and 54% heritable in men<ref>https://sci-hub.ru/https://doi.org/10.2139/ssrn.2253264</ref>.

 ## <span style="background-color:orange">Belief</span>

 Although many people may have the impression that people with conspiracy beliefs are very irrational and thus won't budge to new evidence, they in fact can.
 Research shows that belief in conspiracy theories can be reduced through rational argumentation<ref>https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01525/full</ref>.
 This is in spite of the fact that many people who believe in conspiracy theories are motivated to do so, due to many people holding conspiracy theories having a need to uniqueness<ref>https://www.researchgate.net/publication/314188232_Too_special_to_be_duped_Need_for_uniqueness_motivates_conspiracy_beliefs</ref>.